 It can be difficult to stop smoking.
 Getting support can boost your chances of quitting for good.
 Your doctor or midwife can tell you what help and advice is available.

 Don’t be afraid to tell your midwife or doctor about your smoking habit.
 They are not there to judge you.
 Their priority is to help you have a safe and healthy pregnancy.

 Stop smoking advisers in pregnancy

-Even if you have failed to quit many times in the past, the advisers will be keen to help.
-They are used to working with people who are finding it a struggle.
-They have a range of ways to give expert advice, information and support to help you stop smoking for good.
+Even if you have tried to quit many times in the past, the advisers will be keen to help.
+They know giving up smoking can be hard, so they won’t judge you or try to make you feel guilty.
+They are there to give you expert information and support, and to help you find the way that works best for you.

 Nicotine replacement therapy (NRT) in pregnancy

 You can use nicotine replacement therapy (NRT) during pregnancy if it will help you stop smoking and you're unable to stop without it.

 NRT contains nicotine, but none of the damaging chemicals found in cigarettes.
 It helps by giving you the nicotine you would have from a cigarette.